ttak0422/WebARonARCore/README.md

 ##### Directly from a device

 * Open an web browser on your Android device.
-* Go to [https://github.com/google-ar/WebARonARCore/raw/webarcore_57.0.2987.5/apk/WebARonARCore.apk](https://github.com/google-ar/WebARonARCore/raw/webarcore_57.0.2987.5/apk/WebARonARCore.apk) and download and install the WebARonARCore APK directly.
+* Open this page and click [here](https://github.com/google-ar/WebARonARCore/raw/webarcore_57.0.2987.5/apk/WebARonARCore.apk) to download and install the WebARonARCore APK directly.
 * Launch the WebARonARCore app from your device.

 ##### Using ADB